wso2/carbon-maven-plugins/README.md

-# carbon-maven-plugins
 ================
 #WSO2 Carbon Maven Plugins
 ================
 This repository provides supplementary maven plugins for WSO2 carbon developers.

-##WSO2 Maven Plugins
-###carbon-feature-plugin
+##carbon-feature-plugin

 Carbon-Feature-Plugin (formerly known as carbon-p2-plugin) is a maven plugin developed within the WSO2 and maintained by WSO2 carbon team.
-The Carbon Feature Plugin is used within WSO2 extensively in carbon platform for few major purposes.
-Namely;
+The Carbon Feature Plugin is used extensively within WSO2 carbon platform to;
 * Generate Carbon features
 * Generate p2 repositories
 * Publish a product into p2 repository